X-lab-3D/GradPose/README.md

 Welcome to the GitHub repository for the gradPose tool.

 This tool is based on the research paper titled **Eliminating Bottlenecks in Protein Structure Superimposition with: GradPose**, published in **Oxford Bioinformatics** in **2022**.
-The tool is designed to ....
+The tool is designed to do fast and effient superimpositions of thousands to millions of pdbs capable of runnning on standard hardware.

 This repository contains the source code and documentation for the gradPose tool.
 Please refer to the documentation for instructions on how to use the tool and for more information about its features and capabilities.